Getting to the Park

 Short-stay parking: $3 per hour

-Bowling Green car park (near the Gatehouse Tearooms and Rumsey Rose Garden)
+Bowling Green car park (near the Macquarie Street Gatehouse and Rumsey Rose Garden)

-Open: Monday to Friday, 6am–6pm (8pm during daylight savings)
+Open: Monday to Friday, 6am–6pm (8pm during daylight saving)

 Long-stay parking (maximum 10 hours): $14